RohanVashisht1234/cdn/vscode_bend/README.md

-# This contains essential icons/screenshots/videos/illustrations.
+# This contains essential icons/screenshots/videos/illustrations for vscode extension for bend